mattcamuto/ztest/README.md

 ## Installation

-This project was build using a gem configuration.
+This project was built using a gem configuration.
 The gem layout gives you some nice pre-cooked structure which is easy to bootstrap.

-For this project all you need to do is run bundler.
+For this project all you need to do is run bundler:

     $ bundle